-Rand Paul receives death threat package with white powder and violent, profane wording
+Rand Paul receives death threat package with white powder and violent, profane message

 CLICK HERE TO GET THE FOX NEWS APP

+"First, there were a handful of people — then 30, then 60, then over 100 screaming and out-of-control lunatics," he wrote in a piece for Fox News.
+The mob was "shouting awful death threats.
+Curses.
+Shoving," he wrote.
+"One person in the mob violently slammed into a policeman just behind me."

+Finally, police were able to force their way through the angry throng and get Paul and his wife to their hotel.

-Fox News' Peter Doocey and Pat Ward contributed to this article.
+Fox News' Pat Ward contributed to this article.